pytorch/rfcs/RFC-0054-HUD-Integration-for-Out-of-Tree-CI-Results.md

 **Callback 1 — "In Progress"** (from the first job in the downstream workflow):
 - Minimal payload: `downstream_repo`, `pr_number`, `pytorch_head_sha`, `workflow_run_id`, `status: "in_progress"`, `started_at`
-- Written to DynamoDB only — used for mutable status tracking
+- Written to DynamoDB via `UpdateItem` — creates the record with initial fields
-- Not replicated to ClickHouse (no analytical value until completed)
+- Replicated to ClickHouse — allows dashboards to show "running" indicators

 **Callback 2 — "Completed"** (from the last job in the downstream workflow):
 - Full payload: everything from Callback 1, plus `conclusion`, `completed_at`, test summary counts, failed test details (as JSON array), artifact URLs (pointing to downstream-owned storage), environment metadata
-- Written to DynamoDB (overwrites the `in_progress` record), then replicated to ClickHouse
+- Written to DynamoDB via `UpdateItem` — merges completed fields into the existing record without clobbering `in_progress`-only fields (e.g. `queue_time`)
-- HUD dashboards query ClickHouse for completed results
+- Replicated to ClickHouse — `SharedReplacingMergeTree` replaces the `in_progress` row with the `completed` row for the same `dynamoKey`

 The two-callback model is why DynamoDB is the write target: the status changes from `in_progress` to `completed`, requiring an upsert.
-Only `completed` records are replicated to ClickHouse for dashboard queries.
+Both records are replicated to ClickHouse; `SharedReplacingMergeTree` handles the deduplication.

 #### Artifact Storage (Downstream-Owned)